Code-Institute-Submissions/arc-bionics-new/README.md

 ## Wireframes

-- ### *Disclaimer: Wireframes were made pre website production but had been added to documention in github after the completion of website*
+- ### *Disclaimer: Wireframes were made pre website production but had been added to documentation in github after the completion of website*

     - I had created the wireframes as a draft and How I wanted the layout to be in the final website.
       Upon comparing the wireframes and the final design, there are subtle changes in terms of element placement etc.